stelioslamprou37/MultiTaxHumanTask/README.md

 This workflow processes raw FASTQ data from the 16S rRNA sequencing experiment (SRR35204195) using a typical pipeline consisting of quality control, denoising, taxonomic classification, and diversity analysis.
 The steps are executed using tools such as FastQC, DADA2 (via QIIME2), and SILVA database alignment for taxonomy.

+The MultiTax reference database and MultiTax-human database are available for download via Google Drive.
+The download link can be found in the README file of the associated GitHub repository (https://github.com/zwbao/MultiTax-database).

 ## Workflow Steps

 1. **Quality Control**: Assess read quality using FastQC.